NolanJMcCafferty/Coop-Online/README.md

 #### Alex - Set up initial MVC modified it for our purposes instead of gsc, W3 css style for website, orderform/controller issue, presentation, README

-#### Matt - In charge of order form, field validation of fields in order form, creating presentation, session security
+#### Matt - In charge of order form, field validation of fields in order form, creating presentation, creating the admin page

 #### Nolan - set up sql database php/database interaction and email notifications